vanjohnson879/frontline-cloud-doc/content/reference/user/trends/index.md

 ### Trends charts

-The trends are charts that will display some globals statistics for each runs (eg: requests count) so that you can easily see how well your runs went compared to each other.
+The trends are charts that will display some globals statistics for each run (eg: requests count) so that you can easily see how well your runs went compared to each other.
-Each run is represented by his number in the chart and the chart won't display the statistics of a failed run (eg: Timeout, broken, etc..).
+Each run is represented by its number in the chart and the chart won't display the statistics of a failed run (eg: Timeout, broken, etc..).

 {{< img src="trends.png" alt="Trends" >}}